 The outlet shown to the right, a NEMA 14-50 outlet, is the primary objective for full-speed 6 kiloWatt electric vehicle charging away from both home and the public charging network.
 This, and other 240 volt 40 amp outlets, will let you charge at 6 kiloWatts continuous power.
-That's enough for 25 miles of range per hour of charging. (see Understanding charging rates and effective trip speed) Many RV parks have these power outlets, making them potential informal charging locations opening the door to driving into areas lacking public charging infrastructure.
+That's enough for 25 miles of range per hour of charging. (see Understanding charging rates and effective trip speed) Many RV parks have NEMA 14-50 outlets, making them potential informal charging locations.

 WARNING: Vehicle manufacturers universally warn against using an extension cord to extend the reach of the supplied line-cord charger.
 Please, exercise caution in reading what is written here.